modernice/goes/docs/backends/nats.md

 )
 ```

-The first argument is a `codec.Encoding`.
+The first argument is a `codec.Encoding` from the [codec registry](/guide/codec).
 By default, the bus uses the NATS Core driver — simple pub/sub with no persistence.

 ### Options